More To Follow

 Trainer Michael Dods said: “I do think she is still improving – they opened up to the fourth horse.
 It was a big step up but every time we have asked her to step up, she has answered.
 I’m delighted with her.”

 Mabs Cross had to settle for third again on her next start, in the Group 2 Sapphire Stakes at the Curragh, but then ran better than ever in the Coolmore Nunthorpe Stakes when going down by a nose to Alpha Delphini with old rivals Blue Point and Battaash the next pair home.

 It took the judge several minutes to determine who had prevailed.

-The homebred Mabs Cross had previously finished a close fourth to Battaash in the Temple Stakes at Haydock, having won the Group 3 Palace House Stakes at Newmarket.
+The homebred had won the Group 3 Palace House Stakes at Newmarket in May.

-Last season she reeled off four successive victories and, having had only ten starts, still seems on the up.
+Last season she reeled off four successive victories and, having had only 11 starts, still seems very much on the up.